You Still Live There!

 - Make sure that the toilet is clean and that there’s plenty of toilet paper

-- Touch-up floors- sweep, mop, and vacuum
+- Touch-up floors- sweep, mop, and vacuum as needed

 - Clean-up pet areas